nualagr/dargan-health-foods/TESTING.md

 ## Unresolved Issues

-- Choosing the price options, 'Price High to Low' or 'Price Low to High' from the dropdown 'Sort by...' select on the 'Products' page does not take the discount price of a product into account.
+- Choosing the price sorting options, 'Price High to Low' or 'Price Low to High' from the dropdown 'Sort by...' select on the 'Products' page does not take the discount price of a product into account.